adamniedzielski/adamniedzielski.github.io/source/about/index.markdown

 footer: true
 ---

 Hey!
-I'm Adam and I'm an entrepreneur solving business problems with amazing web applications.
-My languages of preference are Ruby and JavaScript.
-I run my own company - <a href="http://www.sundaycoding.com" target="_blank">Sunday Coding</a>.
+I'm Adam and I'm a programmer that loves teaching people how to write code and sharing my knowledge.
+I enjoy conferences and local programming meetups as an attendee, speaker and organizer.
+I'm obsessed with clean code, but I never forget that the technology exists to serve its users.
+In my free time I play board games, drink craft beer or explore new cities without checking a map.

-I love open source.
-Check out my gem <a href="https://github.com/adamniedzielski/tiddle" target="_blank">Tiddle</a> - Devise strategy for token authentication in API-only Ruby on Rails applications.
+I love open source that's why I decided to join <a href="https://about.gitlab.com" target="_blank">GitLab</a>.
+Also, check out my gem <a href="https://github.com/adamniedzielski/tiddle" target="_blank">Tiddle</a> - Devise strategy for token authentication in API-only Ruby on Rails applications.